There has been barbershop quartet

 contest in Pittsburgh, PA.

-to its audience.
 Their professional attitude and presentation have attracted men

 from the Shenango Valley, Greenville, Jamestown, Mercer, Grove City, Slippery